david3214/Page-Interaction-Manager/README.md

     - Redirects IP to missionary-tools via an Ingress Controller and Load Balancer
   - Runs app celery worker as the process results queue
   - Has a Cloud SQL Proxy container for connecting to the sql database
+  - Has a Rabbitmq deployment ready to go as well, that we can connect up
 - Buckets store photos etc.

 ### [CloudAMPQ](https://customer.cloudamqp.com/)